fabiolab33/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 2-strncpy.c
 Funtion that copies a string.

+2-strchr.c
+Locates a character in a string.

 3-puts.c
 Prints a string, followed by a new line, to stdout.

 3-strcmp.c
 Funtion thats compares two satrings.

+3-strspn.c
+Gets the length of a prefix substring.

 4-print_rev.c
 Prints a string in reverse.